Changing GST Basis in Xero Post Conversion

 2. The GST reconciliation report will no longer balance to the GST report and the balance of the GST account in your chart of accounts.

-3. Your BAS will no longer reflect what you have reported and filed with the ATO in MYOB.
+3. Your BAS will no longer reflect what you have reported and filed with the ATO or in the source file.

 This is all due to the difference between remitting GST for Cash and Accrual methods.

-During the conversion process, we have already made a number of adjusting entries at various dates in Xero pre and post-conversion dates to compensate for the difference in GST handling between MYOB and Xero.
+During the conversion process, we may have already made a number of adjusting entries at various dates in Xero pre and post-conversion to compensate for the difference in GST handling between the systems.
 Some of these entries will need to be readjusted to cater to the change to GST basis method.

 Providing this advice is outside of the scope of services we offer so we recommend you confirm with your accountant or bookkeeper what adjustments are required and how to calculate them.